San Miguel Fire & Rescue is unable to process digital plan checks at this time.

 Issued by the County for projects including new square footage exceeding 300 sq. ft.

 San Miguel Fire & Rescue conducts all commercial and residential plan checks for our 50+ square mile service area.
-Current turnaround time is up to 4 weeks.
-We will call once your plan check has been completed, and will advise the total due upon pick-up.
+Turnaround time is up to 4 weeks.
+We will email once your plan check has been completed, and will advise the total due upon pick-up.
 We are unable to process electronic or card payments, so please be prepared to pay for your plan check via check, money order, or exact cash.

 Retention of construction documents.
 One set of construction documents shall be retained by the fire code official for a period of not less than 180 days from date of completion of the permitted work, or as required by state or local laws.
 One set of approved construction documents shall be returned to the applicant, and said set shall be kept on the site of the building or work at all times during which the work authorized thereby is in progress.